Reviewed by John P. Cunha, DO, FACOEP on October 4, 2018

 - Celiac Disease (Celiac Sprue) Related Image Collections

 A:Celiac disease is a disease of the small intestine in which damage to the lining of the small intestine leads to malabsorption of minerals and nutrients.

 The destruction of the inner lining of the small intestine in celiac disease is caused by an immunological reaction to gluten, a family of proteins found in wheat, barley, rye, and oats.

 Q:With celiac disease, malabsorption means what?

-Q:Gluten found in what may also produce an allergic reaction?
+Q:Gluten found in medicines may also produce an allergic reaction.
+True or false?

 Q:People with celiac disease should completely avoid what?

 A:People with celiac disease should completely avoid beer, pasta and crackers.

 Beer contains wheat!
 Who knew?
 Unfortunately for fans of the six-pack, most beers are made with barley malt.
 While there are some gluten-free beers, it's best to check with your doctor or dietitian about whether these are safe for you.

 Pasta has got to go as well.
 No matter what its shape or name, most pasta is made out of wheat.
 You'll need to avoid spaghetti, macaroni, shells, and spirals when on a gluten-free diet.